pocketpy/pocketpy/docs/bindings-cpp.md

 ## Quick Start

 pkpy provides a [pybind11](https://pybind11.readthedocs.io/en/stable/) compatible layer which allows users to do convenient bindings.
+Header files are located in the `include/pybind11` directory.
+Make sure you have added `-Iinclude` to your compiler flags.

 To begin with, use `py::scoped_interpreter guard{}` to start the interpreter before using any Python objects.
 Or explicitly call `py::interpreter::initialize()` and `py::interpreter::finalize()`.